SanderMertens/flecs/docs/DesignWithFlecs.md

 The second reason is that it improves caching performance.
 If your system only needs Position, but also has to load all of the other data in Transform, you end up loading a lot of data in your cache that remains unused.
 This may or may not be a problem, but all else being equal it definitely won't hurt.

 The third reason is that you can only split up your components so far.
-The number of ways in which you can combine compponents is infinitely larger than the number of ways in which you can split them up, and this translates, in a very practical way, into less refactoring.
+The number of ways in which you can combine components is infinitely larger than the number of ways in which you can split them up, and this translates, in a very practical way, into less refactoring.
 When you have reduced your components to atomic units of data, there simply isn't anything left to refactor.

 The fourth and last reason why you want to keep your components small is code reusability.
 If your components are atomic units of data, they are automatically less opinionated than a component that combines more stuff.
 As a result, it is more likely that you find the component to work well across projects.
 This trickles down into the rest of your ECS code: systems written for atomic components will also be more reusable across projects.